 But somehow it did not feel right.
 I disliked the fierce attitudes and felt that I wanted to sail somewhere and discover things.
 I dreamed of sailing a dinghy on the sea and one day we all went to Poole Harbour in a stiff breeze and I had a real shock!
 This was sailing and I needed to learn how to sail in a different way to be safe.

 Over the years since, I have sailed in many locations around the south coast and in Cornwall.
-I decided to do my Day Skippers and also the short wave marine licence.
+I decided to do my Day Skipper training and also get the short wave marine licence.
 The navigation aspect took over and I spent many nights staring at charts of the Solent.
 Yet larger boats did not satisfy something deep down.

 I found a lovely Wayfarer and joined the UKWA; it was here that I began to day sail properly and in relative safety.
 I have sailed West Wight Potters, Enterprises, Lasers and many others since.

 But then came the development of discovering lovely little creeks and cooking aboard.
 I lost any appetite I ever had for racing.
 I am not adverse to using my outboard as I know some are.
 It has helped me get to otherwise inaccessible places.